Confusing Words Clarified: Group H; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

-2. To go after something and to obtain it: He got a book at the library right after he got his breakfast at the local restaurant.
+2. To have gone after something and to have obtained it: He got a book at the library right after he got his breakfast at the local restaurant.

-3. To acquire as a result of some action or effort: He got his information from the internet.
+3. To have acquired as a result of some action or effort: He got his information from the internet.

-"We have got (or We've got) plenty and intend to keep it."
+Rebecca and Tom said, "We have got plenty of apples and intend to keep them."

 I have inherited a large fortune which my father got with sound investments in mineral rights in Canada and so I have decided I have got to plan a long trip to see the world.